Improving the health and rights of women and children

 - improving nutrition to promote the survival, health and well-being of women, children and adolescents

-- reducing the burden of infectious diseases, for example, through immunization—one of the most cost-effective health investments
+- reducing infectious diseases, for example, through immunization—one of the most cost-effective health investments

-- strengthening health systems so that countries can better respond to the health challenges they face
+- strengthening health systems so countries can better respond to health challenges

-- improving accountability by working with partners to better track our progress and ensure our investments are making a difference
+- improving accountability by tracking our progress to ensure our investments are making a difference

-Our efforts are driven by evidence and outcomes.
+Evidence and outcomes drive our efforts.
 We focus on interventions that yield good results and save lives.

 Canada is a member of the UN Secretary-General’s High-Level Advisory Group for Every Woman Every Child.
 We support the roll out of the Global Strategy for Women’s, Children’s and Adolescents’ Health.
 This will ensure that all women, children and adolescents can survive, thrive, and reach their full potential.

-As a founding donor of the Global Financing Facility and as chair of its governing body, Canada leads global efforts to coordinate maternal, newborn and child health programming.
+Canada is the Global Financing Facility’s founding donor and chairs its governing body.
+In that role, we lead global efforts to coordinate maternal, newborn and child health programming.